odea-project/qAlgorithms/report/report.md

 ### Algorithm
-From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset.
+From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset, which is considered as a whole.
 It ensures no group has too large gaps in the chromatographic dimension between included points.
 Where the grouping criteria do not match, groups are split until a good grouping is achieved.
 This results in many small groups with high internal similarity being created